-Furthermore, a new heat transfer correlation model was introduced in ATHLET to improve the simulation of condensation in vertical pipes, which is available since ATHLET 3.3 and was chosen as default for the simulation of such heat exchanger types.
-Therefore, all ATHLET 3.3 and 3.3.1 results, shown afterwards are using this feature.
-In ATHLET 3.2.1, this model is not available and is therefore not activated.
+The new heat transfer correlation model was introduced in ATHLET to improve the simulation of condensation in vertical pipes, which is available since ATHLET 3.3 and was chosen as default for the simulation of such heat exchanger types.
+Therefore, all ATHLET 3.4 and 3.3.1 results, shown afterwards are using this feature.